cah-john-ryan/expo-go-real-time-chat/session-5-imports.md

 export default app;
 ```
+5. You will find a file named "firebaseConfigSecrets.js" in the Documents folder of your computer.
+Copy this file into this project to where it will be alongside the existing `/firebaseConfig.js` file.
+(This file contains the secrets that you need in order to connect to a Firebase instance I have setup beforehand.)

-5. Open the below link in your browser.
+6. Open the below link in your browser.
 https://github.com/cah-john-ryan/expo-go-real-time-chat/blob/session-5-imports/expo-go-real-time-chat/app/imports.zip

-6. Download this .zip file.
+7. Download this .zip file.

-7. Unzip the downloaded imports.zip file.
+8. Unzip the downloaded imports.zip file.

 9. Copy and paste the contents of the unzipped file to your `/app` folder in this project.